- DES 1111, 3 credits

 Development of creative capability applicable to all fields of study.
 Problem solving techniques.
 Theory of creativity/innovation.

 Juniors or seniors from all fields with 3.0 GPA or instructor approval are welcome to apply.
+Open to 10th graders only with instructor permission.

 Instructors apply and are selected by faculty in accordance with the U of M policy governing Academic Appointments with Teaching Functions.
 Once approved, an instructor is appointed as a Teaching Specialist 9754 (University Job Title and Code) in the College of Continuing and Professional Studies.
 Instructor qualifications are determined by the sponsoring University department.